dionarodrigues/iceberg-gatsby-multilang/README.md

 # Gatsby Project with Multiple Languages

-This project demonstrates how to create a multi-language Gatsby website (Internationalization / i18n) without third party plugins or packages and also focused on SEO.
+A simple but feature rich starter boilerplate for creating a multi-language Gatsby website (Internationalization / i18n) without third party plugins or packages and also focused on SEO.
+This starter also contains other main Gatsby configurations you might need.

+- Translations by using GraphQL, hooks and context API
+- Content in markdown for diferent languages
+- General translations for any content
+- Styled Components to styles
+- All important seetings for speedy and optimized images
+- Blog Posts list
+- Focus on SEO and PWA

-Important notes:
+## Important notes:

 - General information are defined in `config/i18n.js`.
 - The translations are located in `config/translations` and the `useTranslations` custom hook pulls these translations (via GraphQL query) and inserts them into the pages.